mitre/multiscanner/docs/custom/analysis-module.md

 If `replacement path` is set in the configuration, the module will receive file names, with the folder path replaced with the variable's value.
 This is useful for analytics which are run on a remote machine.

-By default, ConfigParser reads everything in as a string, before options are passed to the module `ast.literal_eval()` is ran on each option.
+By default, ConfigParser reads everything in as a string, before options are passed to the module and `ast.literal_eval()` is run on each option.
 If a string is not returned when expected, this is why.
-This does mean that the correct python type will be returned instead of all strings.
+This does mean that the correct Python type will be returned instead of all strings.